-Prices of dwellings in housing companies in the first quarter
+Prices of dwellings in housing companies rose in the second quarter

-In January–March, the average price per square metre of an old dwelling in a housing company was EUR 2,245 in the whole country, EUR 3,498 in Greater Helsinki and EUR 1,681 elsewhere in the country.
+In April to June period, the average price per square metre of an old dwelling in a housing company was EUR 2,305 in the whole country, EUR 3,635 in Greater Helsinki and EUR 1,709 elsewhere in the country.

 Statistics Finland, Prices of dwellings